paillave/Etl.Net/docs/docs/recipes/3_writeInFiles.md

         .Write(String.Join(", ", rows.Aggregation.Select(row => row.Name).ToList())));
 ```

-The other way if to use the `GroupBy` operator by giving a subprocess along with the grouping key.
+The other way is to use the `GroupBy` operator by giving a subprocess along with the grouping key.
 The subprocess is the definition of a process from a stream that will issue every event belonging to the group.
 With the substream, the `GroupBy` operator will give the first element of the group as it is very likely to be useful to create the file name.
-The achieve this way the same than what is above, it is just necessary to reproduce the pattern described higher within the subprocess:
+To achieve the same than what is above, it is just necessary to reproduce the pattern described higher within the subprocess:

 ```cs
 var streamOfFile = streamOfRows